KnightJR8413/IoTBay/readme.md

 POST /register: Registers a new user.
 POST /login: Logs a user in and returns a JWT token.
-GET /check-session: checks if a user is logged in /logout: currently not used but is there if needed for future application
+GET /check-session: checks if a user is logged in
+POST /logout: currently not used but is there if needed for future application

 ## API
 ### Authentication